YijiaGuo1224/PLS_CSI_Siamese/README.md

     (i) Extract the downloaded experimental test datasets, i.e., 'ExperimentalTestDataset.zip', and place it within the current project file.

-    (i) Run 'main_exp_test' to evaluate the performance of the Siamese networks we provide on experimental test datasets.
+    (i) Run 'main_exp_test.py' to evaluate the performance of the Siamese networks we provide on experimental test datasets.

 ## Contact Information
 Please contact the following email addresses if you have any questions: